cloesavannah/cloesavannah/readme.md

 I'm a London based musician and composer 🎵

-I'm currrently learning to code with the School of Code 💻
+I'm currently learning to code with the School of Code 💻